brain-tools/brain-xai-benchmark/readme.md

 └── 5-natural_image_comparison/ # Natural image benchmark
 ```

-Each folder corresponds to one phase of the pipeline, and the following sections explain them in order:
+Each folder corresponds to one segment of the pipeline, and the following sections explain them in order:

 ---